 On November 24, 2023, the U.S. Department of Labor (DOL) published a final rule revising the ES regulations to strengthen the provision of services to MSFWs and to enhance the protections afforded by the Monitor Advocate System and the Complaint System.
 The revisions ensure equitable and nondiscriminatory provision of services to MSFWs, including measures to:

-better serve MSFWs and promote equity in the workforce system, such as requiring states to use state merit staff to provide ES services;
+better serve MSFWs and promote equity in the workforce system;

 improve outreach to MSFWs in Texas, a Significant MSFW State, by requiring the Texas Workforce Commission (TWC) to: